0cjs/sedoc/app/Storage/dropbox.md

 directories it can be installed in two ways:

-1. Per the Dropbox [`install-linux` page ][install-linux] instructions, download and extract the headless-capable client via `cd ~ && curl -L "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf -`.
+1. Per the Dropbox [`install-linux` page ][install-linux] instructions, download and extract the headless-capable "raw binary"  client via

+       cd "$HOME"
+       curl -L "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf -

    It will be extracted to `$HOME/.dropbox-dist/`; running `~/.dropbox-dist/dropboxd` will start the authentication process if necessary.
 If `$DISPLAY` is unset, this will print the URL to copy to a browser rather than starting a browser.

+   This does not include a `dropbox` control command (the file of that name in the distro is the daemon).

 2. Install the Debian `nautilus-dropbox` package and run `/usr/bin/dropbox start -i`.
 This requires a graphical system; it will download and